issbgkh/schain-sdk/README.md

 ```

 ## Simple store template
-The SDK provides a set of convenient functions that support the [simple store chaincode template.](https://github.com/issbgkh/simple-store)
+The SDK provides a set of convenient functions that support the [simple store template](https://github.com/issbgkh/simple-store) chaincode.

 ### Set a value
 ```javascript